Ron DeSantis critics gloat over ‘brutal’ reviews of his UK trip

 “DeSantis’ outfit here illustrates one of the most common problems with pants – and the one that requires a bit of know-how to fix.
 So let’s talk about it,” he wrote, with the accompanying emoji of a spool of thread and a subsequent Twitter thread about how to achieve properly worn trousers.

-While the British Foreign Secretary James Cleverly tweeted a picture of his meeting with Mr DeSantis, as did Ms Badenoch, the Florida governor’s account had not tweeted any pictures of his trip to the UK as of Saturday morning – although pictures of his trip to Israel had been featured.
+While the British Foreign Secretary James Cleverly tweeted a picture of his meeting with Mr DeSantis soon after it happened, as did Ms Badenoch, the Florida governor’s account did not immediately post any pictures of his trip to the UK, despite several photos of his trip to Israel being visible.

+However, a picture of Mr DeSantis with Mr Cleverly was eventually posted on Saturday afternoon.

 The Independent has reached out to the governor’s office for comment.